ksopyla/numbers_recognition/README.md

 # Tensorflow numbers recognition

-Project implements convolutional neural network in TensorFlow.
-The classification task is to recognize particular digits on images.
+This project implements convolutional neural network in TensorFlow.
+The classification task is to recognize sequence of digits on images.

-The images with digits are generated randomly, where each digit is randomly shifted, padded and twisted in order to get some variation.
+The images were generated randomly.
+Each digit in the sequence was randomly shifted, padded and twisted in order to get some variation.

-You can easily generate big volume of random images with random digits.
+The project contains scritps for generaing big volume of random images with sequence of digits.
+You can set the sqeunce length and number of images.

 ## Neural Net architecture
+There are two scripts, both implements 3 layer convolutional network
+* conv_net_many_digits.py - for classification long digit sequences
+    * layer1 - 3x3conv->max pool->dropout
+    * layer2 - 3x3conv->max pool->dropout
+    * layer3 - Fully connected 1024
+    * output - depends on the sequence length
+* conv_net_one_digit.py -  script for classification only one digit
+    * layer1 - 3x3conv->max pool
+    * layer2 - 3x3conv->max pool
+    * layer3 - Fully connected 1024
+    * output - 10

 ## How to run